joejo-joestar/joestar-middleware/README.md

   ![custom prefix dialogue](./assets/CustomPrefixDialogue.png)

-- In the console page, you will find the enviroonment variables for the Upstash Redis Database.
+- In the console page, you will find the environment variables for the Upstash Redis Database.
 Save these in your `.env` file for local development and the setup

   ![upstash redis console](./assets/UpstashRedisConsole.png)